Chinese Mainland Reports 1,294 New Local Confirmed COVID-19 Cases - UrduPoint

 Chinese Mainland Reports 1,294 New Local Confirmed COVID-19 Cases

-BEIJING, Nov.
-9 (UrduPoint / Pakistan Point News - 9th Nov, 2022 ) :The Chinese mainland on Tuesday reported 1,294 locally transmitted confirmed COVID-19 cases, the National Health Commission said Wednesday.
+BEIJING, Nov.11 (UrduPoint / Pakistan Point News - 11th Nov, 2022 ) ::The Chinese mainland on Friday reported 1,294 locally transmitted confirmed COVID-19 cases, the National Health Commission said Wednesday.

 Altogether 6,882 local asymptomatic carriers were newly identified.